bitwarden/contributing-docs/docs/architecture/push-notifications/mobile.md

 ```

 For notifications to mobile devices, this is handled in the
 `NotificationHubPushNotificationService`.
-This service the `Microsoft.Azure.NotificationHubs` SDK to
+This service uses the `Microsoft.Azure.NotificationHubs`
-send notifications to the Azure Notification Hub.
+SDK to send notifications to the Azure Notification Hub.

-When registering with Azure Notification Hub, each push token was associated with both a user and a
+When registering with Azure Notification Hub, each push token is associated with both a user and a
 device, as we saw above.
 It is at this point that these tags are used to target specific
 notifications.
 For each type of notification that the server wishes to send, it is tagged with the
 device identifier and user ID.
 Azure Notification Hub then uses those tags to look up the push token